Restaurant Review Policy

 As soon as a restaurant is open and they are serving customers and charging for meals we feel it is fair game to review it.
 We recognize that some publications (mostly traditional newspapers or magazines) will wait at least a few weeks for a restaurant to "iron out the kinks" before they visit and review it.
 We feel such a policy is antiquated.
 However, we aim to let readers knows if the restaurant in question has just opened its doors so that readers can make their own judgements whether any issues with the food or service were likely simply a result of the chef and servers still figuring things out.DOES BLOGTO GET INVITED TO RESTAURANT EVENTS AND MEDIA OPENINGS?
 IF SO, IS THIS HOW A RESTAURANT GETS REVIEWED?

-We do get invites to restaurant events and openings but our writers rarely attend them.
-Regardless, our writers are instructed that they cannot review a restaurant at a media or opening event.
+We do get invites to restaurant events and openings and sometimes our writers attend them.
+However, our writers are instructed that they cannot review a restaurant at a media or opening event.
 If they choose to attend, they are simply doing it for "fun" or perhaps to learn more about the restaurant.
 Writers are not allowed to review a restaurant based on this experience.
 Also, just because a writer attends one of these events does not mean that they or anyone else from blogTO will ever return to review the restaurant.SOME OF THE RESTAURANTS IN THE BLOGTO RESTAURANTS SECTION ONLY HAVE A SINGLE PHOTO AND ONE OR TWO SENTENCE WRITE-UP.
 WHAT'S UP WITH THAT?

 Our aim is to have as comprehensive a restaurant directory as possible.
 So even if we haven't reviewed a place, our aim is to have it listed in our directory.
 You'll notice that these restaurants are marked as "LISTED" and generally have "STAFF" as the writer's name.CAN A RESTAURANT PAY YOU TO INCLUDE IT IN YOUR DIRECTORY?

 No. All listings added to the site are done so at the discretion of our editorial team.
 We are constantly scouring the city to add places that are not included.
-We do not allow restaurants to pay us to be included.I'VE NOTICED RECENTLY THAT SOME OF YOUR RESTAURANT REVIEWS ARE REFERRED TO AS PROFILES.
+We do not allow restaurants to pay us to be included.I'VE NOTICED THAT SOME OF YOUR RESTAURANT REVIEWS ARE REFERRED TO AS PROFILES.
 WHAT DOES THIS MEAN?

 From the time the site was founded up until June 2012, all the reviews on the site were anonymous.
 In other words, writers were instructed to do their best to ensure that a restaurant didn't know they were reviewing it.
 In June 2012, however, we decided to allow some of our writers to "profile" restaurants instead of reviewing them.
 For a profile, a writer contacts the restaurant in advance and let's them know they would like to come by to write a profile of the restaurant.
 They ask the restaurant to prepare a few dishes for them to taste and to be available to answer any questions the writer might have about the chef, the history or mission of the restaurant and/or other details.